OctopusDeploy/docs/docs/administration/authentication/okta-authentication.md

 :::

-### Octopus User Accounts Are Still Required {#Oktaauthentication-Octopususeraccountsarestillrequired}
+### Octopus user accounts are still required {#Oktaauthentication-Octopususeraccountsarestillrequired}

 Octopus still requires a [user account](/docs/administration/managing-users-and-teams/index.md) so you can assign those people to Octopus teams and subsequently grant permissions to Octopus resources.
 Octopus will automatically create a [user account](/docs/administration/managing-users-and-teams/index.md) based on the profile information returned in the security token, which includes an **Identifier**, **Name**, and **Email Address**.